twosigma/flint/python/README.md

 Running in a notebook
 ---------------------

 You can also run ts-flint from within a jupyter notebook.
-First, create a virtualenv or conda environment containing pandas and jupyter:
+First, create a virtualenv or conda environment containing pandas and jupyter.

-    conda create -n flint python pandas notebook source activate flint
+    conda create -n flint  python=3.5 pandas notebook source activate flint

+* Note that this issue https://github.com/numpy/numpy/issues/8958 currently prevents Jupyter notebooks running under pyspark from importing the numpy module in python 3.6.
+That's why "python=3.5" is specified above.

+Make sure pyspark is in your PATH.
-Then, start pyspark with the following options:
+Then, from the flint project dir, start pyspark with the following options:

     export PYSPARK_DRIVER_PYTHON=jupyter
     export PYSPARK_DRIVER_PYTHON_OPTS="notebook --NotebookApp.open_browser=False --NotebookApp.ip='$(hostname)' --NotebookApp.port=8888"
-    bin/pyspark --master=local --jars /path/to/flint-assembly-0.2.0-SNAPSHOT.jar --py-files /path/to/flint-assembly-0.2.0-SNAPSHOT.jar
+    pyspark --master=local --jars /path/to/flint-assembly-0.2.0-SNAPSHOT.jar --py-files /path/to/flint-assembly-0.2.0-SNAPSHOT.jar

+Now, you can open the sample notebook.
+Use the Jupyter interface to browse to python/samples/weather.ipnb.

 Documentation
 -------------